WWW Snooker Frontpage

 In March the same year I ran the first edition of the Crucible Contest.
 It's a competition where the goal is to predict how the World Championship will turn out.

-By this time I had gathered quite a few snooker links and Aug 7 I launched Snoohoo!, a compilation of the links in different categories.
+By this time I had gathered quite a few snooker links and on August 7th I launched Snoohoo! which is a compilation of the links in different categories.
 30 September I made Snoohoo! fully automatic with the aid of CGI-scripts.
 From now on I only had to register a link once, and all related pages would be updated.
 At present (7 December, 1998) there are more than 1,000 links registered.

 August also saw the birth of the Marketplace, a place for people to buy and sell snooker-related material, e.g. cues, tables and videos.
 7 December 1998 there were 219 ads registered.

-Other pages include a quiz, ranking lists, player bios, snailmail addresses (e.g. of associations, and magazines), a guest book and more
+Other pages include a quiz, ranking lists, player bios, snailmail addresses (e.g. of associations, and magazines) and a guest book.

 In the summer of 2000 I moved the site from the University to my new workplace.
 Never try this yourself!